-Under Act 26/12, the licensee has the right to charge tariffs for the transportation of oil and gas or deny the service for lack of payment of such fees.
-The tariffs applied shall be approved by the Minister of Petroleum, considering the needs for the operator to recover his investment and obtain profits consistent with the risk.
+Under Law 26/12, the licensee has the right to charge tariffs for the transportation of oil and gas or deny the service for lack of payment of such fees.
+The tariffs applied shall be approved by MIREMPET, considering the need for the operator to recover his investment and obtain profits consistent with the risk.